fabric8io/fabric8-installer/vagrant/openshift-latest/ReadMe.md

 vagrant up
 ```

 Then follow the on screen instructions.

+* Downloading the docker images may take a few minutes so you might want to jump ahead to the [Setting up your local machine](#setting-up-your-local-machine) then coming back here when you're done.

 * After the vagrant box is created and docker images are downloaded, the [fabric8 console](http://fabric8.io/guide/console.html) should appear at [http://fabric8.vagrant.local/](http://fabric8.vagrant.local/)